 Dr. Plagenhoef expressed warm thanks to Holly Muir, MD, Chair of the Department of Anesthesiology at USC, for her invitation to speak and for USC’s hospitality.

-The CSA hosted a welcome reception for Dr. Plagenhoef at the elegant downtown California Club on Thursday evening, made possible with the help of Rohit Varma, MD, MPH, Dean of the Keck School of Medicine at USC.
+The CSA hosted a welcome reception for Dr. Plagenhoef at the elegant downtown California Club on Thursday evening, made possible by USC.
 CSA members including residents, faculty, and private-practice anesthesiologists from several California hospitals and universities enjoyed the chance to talk with Dr. Plagenhoef and take part in an informal question-and-answer session on ASA issues.

 After his Grand Rounds appearance on Friday morning, Dr. Plagenhoef spoke with USC anesthesiology residents and then joined the CSA’s quarterly board meeting.
 He delivered remarks during a dinner for officers and district directors, and offered counsel at a meeting of the CSA’s Committee on Legislative Affairs.

-Through Dean Varma’s generosity, Dr. Plagenhoef and Sunny Jha, MD, a physician anesthesiologist on the USC faculty, enjoyed excellent seats at the hard-fought football game between USC and the University of Texas on Saturday.
+Through USC's generosity, Dr. Plagenhoef and Sunny Jha, MD, a physician anesthesiologist on the USC faculty, enjoyed excellent seats at the hard-fought football game between USC and the University of Texas on Saturday.
 (USC defeated UT 27-24 in double overtime.)

 “I actually think if you had a laser beam, the 50-yard mark would have passed right between us!”
 Dr. Plagenhoef said.